HintHub/HintHub/README.md

 # HintHub

-This system improves the IU (IUBH) Unverisitiy Quality Management capabilities.
+This system improves the IU (IUBH) University Quality Management (QM) capabilities.
 Students can easily report mistakes in, for example, Scripts of Modules or other materials provided by the University.

-It uses Symfony 5.3+ and EasyAdmin 3.x.
+Hinthub uses Symfony 5.3+ and EasyAdmin 3.x.
 Symfony uses Doctrine 2, the Twig Templating Engine and other various packages (upgradeable with composer, npm and yarn).
+Furthermore docker and docker-compose is being used.

 ![Screenshot_Login](screenshots/1.png?raw=true=250x250)
 ![Screenshot_dashboard](screenshots/2.png?raw=true=250x250)